Restrainite/restrainite.github.io/usage.md

 3. If you use ResoniteModLoader, install [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings)
 4. Start Resonite.
 5. Check the settings menu to customize your options.

+## Settings

+The mod uses presets to easily switch between different sets of restrictions.
+When the `None` preset is active, the mod is inactive and will not create status components.

 ## How to interact with the mod